Prime Minister’s Prizes for Science

 Each year the Australian Government honours Australia’s best scientists, innovators, and science teachers through the Prime Minister’s Prizes for Science.

-The winners will be announced at a prize ceremony in Canberra on Wednesday 17 October.
+The 2018 winners were announced at a prize ceremony in Canberra on Wednesday 17 October.

-Media materials for the PM’s Prize winners will be available to news reporters on embargo from Monday 15 October.
-Contact Niall on 0417 131 977 or via email at firstname.lastname@example.org for access.
+Media materials for the PM’s Prize winners are available below.
+Contact Niall on 0417 131 977 or via email at firstname.lastname@example.org to arrange interviews with the winners.

 Read more about the history of the Prime Minister’s Prizes for Science and all past recipients at the Australian Government’s Science website.